Updated November 29, 2022

 Which ones will be re-released?

-Update March 17, 2022 – FFG announced Angmar Awakened will be the first cycle released as campaign and player card boxes.
+FFG announced Angmar Awakened will be the first cycle released as campaign and player card boxes in March 2022 and it released in July and August 2022.

 I bought the Revised Core Set, what should I get next?